 Born in Welver (Westphalia), Germany, Isolde Kille studied painting, photography and film at the art academies in Düsseldorf, Bremen, Dresden and Berlin.
 She holds a master’s degree in visual communication from the University of Arts in Berlin, Germany.
 In Berlin, Kille organized several art initiatives which connected her to the art market in the US and inspired her to move from Berlin to New York City in 1998.
 In 2000 she debut her spacial paintings at John Gibson Gallery, curated by David Gibson.
 Her work was presented by Lital Mehr Gallery in Chelsea, New York, has been reviewed by New York Times, Artnet among others and is in the collection of the Kupferstich Kabinett in Dresden, Germany as well as private collections in New York, Germany, Switzerland and The Netherlands.

 She is the founder and curator of Timespecific.net. where she works with international video and performance artist to create on-line exhibitions.
-Currently, she is developing a large installation titled Art Chant consistent of painting, sculpture, video and sound sharing her experiences traveling between the two deserts of California and New Mexico.
+Since October 2022 she is a member of the artist social network Uncool Artist in New York.

 She lives and works in Santa Fe County, New Mexico.